Erin Moran Cancer: ‘Happy Days’ Star’s Cause Of Death Was Secret Battle With Late-Stage Cancer

 — Chris Turner (@ChrisTurnerWDRB) April 24, 2017

-In that year, Moran had reportedly been kicked out of the trailer home where she lived with her husband and mother-in-law after Moran reportedly spiralled into out-of-control drinking and partying.
+In that year, Moran had reportedly been kicked out of the trailer home where she lived with her husband and mother-in-law after Moran reportedly spiraled into out-of-control drinking and partying.

 There were also reports that Erin Moran reportedly blew through a $65,000 settlement over merchandise revenue and that she and her husband were briefly homeless, living in a series of motels.

-During this time, a witness said they spotted Moran appearing unhinged.
+During this time, a witness said they spotted Moran seeming unhinged.

 “We were just hanging outside at about 9 or 10 pm, and she just happened to be coming out around the corner and stopped and talked to us,” a witness told Radar Online after seeing Moran near a motel in Indiana.